-During 2019, the Board re-established a Remuneration Committee.
+The Board has a Remuneration Committee.
 The functions of the Remuneration Committee are detailed in the Remuneration Committee Charter and include

 - reviewing and recommending an executive remuneration policy for KMP; - reviewing and monitoring the ongoing appropriateness and relevance of the remuneration policy; - making recommendations to the Board in relation to the Company's policies and practices relating to recruitment, training, retention and promotion; and - monitor and make recommendations to the Board in respect of the design and implementation of incentive plans.